michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 ## Advise entrepreneurs directly

-The first strategy we tried was to try and influence current, but pre-idea, entrepreneurs and get them to work on higher-impact projects.
+The first strategy we tried was to try and influence entrepreneurs directly.
+However, since we wanted to change what projects they worked on, we needed to get to them before they had committed to an idea.

-To that end we teamed up with [EF](https://www.joinef.com/), a startup accelerator that takes individuals pre-idea, and helps them form teams and generate ideas.[^influence] We pitched to the EF7 cohort before they started, and we got an excellent response: over 10% of the cohort said they were interested in talking about how to have more of an impact with their startup.
+To that end we teamed up with [EF](https://www.joinef.com/), a startup accelerator that takes individuals pre-idea, and helps them form teams and generate ideas.[^influence] We pitched to the Summer 2017 EF cohort before they started, and we got an excellent response: over 10% of the cohort said they were interested in talking about how to have more of an impact with their startup.